eimajtrebor/azure-cli/doc/authoring_tests.md

 It is a requirement for the command owner to maintain their test in live mode.

+Comparision:
+1. Recording
+- Live test is too heavy and need many time to run
+- Stable
+- Request URL have API version specified
+- Reduce thedependency of other modules through using Preparers, which will not be recorded in yml
+- Tend to be stale and cannot catch the changes on time

 ## Authoring Tests

 ### Test Policies

-* __DO NOT USE__ hard-coded or otherwise persistent resources.
+* __DO NOT USE__ **hard-coded** or otherwise persistent resources.
 This makes it difficult or impossible to re-record tests or run them live.
 In general, all resources needed to support the test should be created as part of the test and torn down after the test finishes.
 The use of `ResourceGroupPreparer` helps to facilitate this.
-* Tests __MUST__ be included for all new command modules and any new commands to existing test modules.
-PRs will be rejected outright if they do not include tests.
+* Tests __MUST__ be included for **all new command modules** and any new commands to existing test modules. **PRs will be rejected outright if they do not include tests.**
 * Name test methods in the following format: `test_<module>_<feature>`.
 * The scenario test must be able to run repeatedly in live mode.
 The feature owner is responsible of maintaining their scenario tests.
-* Please make sure you have test against different profiles when command module support multiapi
+* **Please make sure you have test against different profiles when command module support multiapi**
 * DO NOT try to write all features in one test function

 ## Recording Tests